 Figure 7 compares the age structure of St. Johns with that of Clinton County overall.
-St. Johns and the County have very similar distributions, however, Clinton County as a whole holds a slightly higher percentage of Mature Families while St. Johns holds a higher percentage of the family forming age category.
+St. Johns and the County have very similar distributions, however, Clinton County as a whole holds a slightly higher percentage of 45 to 64 year olds while St. Johns holds a higher percentage of the 20 to 44 age category.
+This likely means that St. Johns has a higher percentage of families with young children.

-Figure 7: Age Structure, 2016
+Figure 5: Age Structure, 2022